The United States economy is completely built on a thought abstraction, through fiat currency.

 In case you're wondering… It's definitely time to sit down, buckle up, and pour yourself that stiff drink.

-In this article, I'll explain why the Fiat currency has value, how central planners work, and how this might end if we continue down this road.
+In this article, George explains why Fiat currency has value, how central planners work, and how this might all end if we continue down the path of excessive money printing and debt.

 Fiat Currency Value = Belief